AdrianoR85/SQL_Data_Analysis_Projetcs/README.md

 **Dataset:** ```SQL_Retail_Sales_Analysis_utf.csv```

-**Resume:** This project demonstrates sql skill used by data analysts to explore, clean, and analyze retail sales data. it includes database setup, exploratory data analysis (EDA), and answering bussiness questions.
+**Resume:** This project demonstrates SQL skills commonly used by data analysts, applied to a retail sales dataset with 2,000 transactions.
+It covers the full analytical workflow: database setup, data cleaning (null imputation using median and recalculation), exploratory data analysis (EDA), and business-driven queries exploring customer behavior, revenue trends, and purchasing patterns by gender, age group, and product category.

 **Steps:**
 - [x] Data Cleaning: